 2. CHECK ONE OF THE SEVEN WONDERS OF THE NEW WORLD OFF YOUR BUCKET LIST

 Sprawling, spectacular, and unlike anywhere else on Earth, Machu Picchu is the type of legendary location you could probably conjure up in your mind without having ever stepped foot in Peru.
-It’s practically engraved in our collective consciousness, but trust us, nothing you could imagine does this Wonder of the New World justice.
+Translated from the Quechua Indian language, Machu Picchu means “Old Mountain”.
+This landmark is practically engraved in our collective consciousness, but trust us, nothing you could imagine does this Wonder of the New World justice.
 The 15th-Century Incan Citadel is located high above the Sacred Valley in the Cusco Region of Peru.
-Laying virtually untouched until the early 20th century, you can now travel to this sacred site by train with us.
-The trip includes two days to explore Machu Picchu and four unique local experiences.
+Its unique location is actually responsible for it still being here today.
+While many Inca cities were destroyed during the Spanish conquest, Machu Picchu remained hidden — practically frozen in time.
+In fact, the city was virtually untouched until the early 20th century, when Hiram Bingham, a professor at Yale University, re-discovered the site during his travels.

 3. EAT YOUR WAY ACROSS SOUTH AMERICA

 South America is a foodie’s dream, with each country serving up its own specific cuisine and traditions — and we love them all.
-One of the joys of cruising in South America is being able to indulge in authentic, delicious meals in each port of call.
+One of the joys of cruising in South America is indulging in authentic, delicious meals throughout each port of call.

 Further north in Peru, you can dine on what noted food critic Eric Asimov calls an “Exemplar of fusion cuisine.”
 When colonizers and immigrants arrived in Peru from all around the world (including Europe, Asia, and Africa), they brought their food traditions with them, but without familiar ingredients, they had to improvise.
 The resulting cuisine has evolved into a flavorful feast you won’t want to miss.
 Ceviche, Peru’s national dish, should undoubtedly be on your menu when you visit here.
 This dish is highlighted by cooked fish served cold, marinated in lime juice, onion, salt, and hot chilies.